 Notes

-- Chicken: Bone-in chicken thighs stay juicy.
-Drumsticks or whole chicken legs also work well.
+- Chicken thighs: Bone-in thighs stay juicy.
+Drumsticks or whole legs also work.

-- Vinegar: Cane or coconut vinegar works best, but apple cider, rice vinegar, or regular white vinegar are fine too.
-Since each vinegar tastes a little different, adjust the amount to your liking.
+- Vinegar: Cane or coconut vinegar works best, but apple cider, rice, or white vinegar also work.

 Steve says